nodecheck/api-scripts/README.md

 ### How do I uninstall the script?

 Very simple.
 Just delete the script that you downloaded from your system, so that it no longer exists on your server.

+### How do I use the nodecheck_postman.json file?

+First you will need to download Postman: https://www.getpostman.com/downloads/

+Open nodecheck_postman.json with Postman once you have it installed.
+Go to the "Body" tab, and provide all necessary info to run the API calls (API key, etc, etc).

 ### Help and Assistance?